-- View information about the main system chassis attributes such as the Host Name, iDRAC version, Lifecycle Controller version, Chassis Model, Chassis Lock, Chassis Service Tag, Express Service Code, and Chassis Asset Tag.
+View information about the main system chassis attributes such as the Host Name, iDRAC version, Lifecycle Controller version, Chassis Model, Chassis Lock, Chassis Service Tag, Express Service Code, and Chassis Asset Tag.
 The Express Service Code (ESC) attribute is an 11 digit numeric-only conversion of the Dell system Service Tag.
-You can key in this attribute into a telephone while calling Dell Tech Support for auto call routing.
-Express Service Code attribute is not present for Storage (DAS). - View detailed information about the field-replaceable units (FRUs) installed in your system (under the System Components (FRU) subtab.) - Enable or disable the managed system's front panel buttons, namely Power button and Non-Masking Interrupt (NMI) button (if present on the system).
+You can key in this attribute into a telephone while calling Dell Technical Support for auto call routing.

+- View detailed information about the field-replaceable units (FRUs) installed in your system (under the System Components (FRU) subtab.) - Enable or disable the managed system's front panel buttons, namely Power button and Non-Masking Interrupt (NMI) button (if present on the system).
 Also, select the managed system's LCD Security Access level.
 The managed system's LCD information can be selected from the drop-down menu.
-You can also enable Indication of Remote KVM session from the Front Panel subtab the system to reboot efficiently.
-The Batteries object action window can have the following tabs, depending on the user's group privileges: Properties and Alert Management.
+You can also enable Indication of Remote KVM session from the Front Panel subtab.